syncfusion/blazor-docs/src/schedule/scheduler/how-to/expand-collapse-resource-dynamically.md

 # Expand and collapse resource dynamically

 In Blazor Scheduler, we can expand or collapse a resource by clicking the expand/collapse icons.
-You can also programmatically expand or collapse the resource using public methods `ExpandResource` and `CollapseResurce` respectively.
+You can also programmatically expand or collapse the resource using public methods `ExpandResourceAsync` and `CollapseResourceAsync` respectively.
 The following code shows how to expand and collapse the resource `Room 1` on external button click.

 ```csharp
 @using Syncfusion.Blazor.Schedule